bitovi/academy/src/react/2-intro-to-jsx.md

 @page learn-react/intro-to-jsx Introduction to JSX
 @parent learn-react 2

-@description Learn how to use React's preferred markup syntax JSX, and combine HTML with JavaScript
+@description Learn how to use React's preferred markup syntax JSX, and combine HTML with JavaScript.

 @body